gritcoding/telegram/RASPI_SETUP.md

 ### Tips

-* The nano wifi USB adapter has limited range.
+* The wifi adapter has limited range.
 You want it close to your wifi router.
 * Multiple tabs on the browser will quickly drain RAM and CPU.
 * Time is updated (NTP) when you connect to Internet.
 The device has no battery so doesn’t keep time when turned off.
-* For the VILROS kit, don’t put on the top cover; it will be hard to access the camera interface.
 * USB storage is mounted to /media
 * To change the resolution (720p works well for the demo unit): https://www.raspberrypi.org/documentation/configuration/config-txt.md
 * Use omxplayer from the command line to play videos: